 Suppliers are responsible for collecting and paying appropriate sales tax to proper agencies.

 In support of our best overall value goal, AT&T has adopted Supplier Quality programs based on the global telecommunications TL 9000 requirements & measurements and industry best practices.
-To meet our goals and client expectations, the products we purchase must be of the highest quality and reliability.
-AT&T's quality program includes rating many of our suppliers using a system of TL 9000 metrics used to track and improve performance.
+Suppliers are expected to be able to demonstrate their quality management systems.
+AT&T is a proud member of TIA QuEST Forum.

 AT&T believes that quality is built-in, not inspected into a product or service.
 Suppliers are expected to be able to demonstrate their quality control programs and should adopt methods such as statistical quality control to ensure delivery of high quality products and services.